 The Wait Any Command (CA) command waits for any MGCP command with a user-specified set of parameters.

-See Wait Command (GW) on page 3-144.
+See Wait Command (GW).

 Wait RSIP

 The Wait RSIP script function implements the transaction initiated by the receiving at the CA of an MGCP RestartInProgress (RSIP) command sent by an MGW.